appacademy/unified-setup/macos-setup.md

 You need a mac running macOS Mojave or newer to follow these instructions.

-> If you have a mac with an Apple Silicon chip, please see the [Apple Silicon addendum] reading before proceeding with these instructions.
+> IMPORTANT If you have a mac with an Apple Silicon chip, please see the [Apple Silicon addendum] reading before proceeding with these instructions.
+You can find this
+> out by going to the Apple menu and choosing About this Mac.
+If you see
+> Chip: Apple then you have an Apple Silicon Mac.

 ## What to install